concealer moths, oecophoridae in the garden.

 Wingspan 19-25 mm.
 August-June.
 The moth overwinters.
 Palearctic.
 Photo 15-7-2013.

-On Waarneming: All Concealer moths of the Netherlands and all Depressariidae of the Netherlands
+On Waarneming: All Concealer moths of the Netherlands and all Depressariidae of the Netherlandsall Depressariidae of the Netherlands

 A beautiful site with much information: The Garden Safari